jerrychen017/cellular-measurement-android/README.md

-# udp_echodroid
+# cellular-measurement-android

-A native android app that uses udp_echo (https://github.com/jerrychen017/udp_echo) to measure RTT of a UDP packet from a client to server.
+A native android app that uses cellular-measurement (https://github.com/jerrychen017/cellular-measurement) to measure cellular bandwidth and network latency.
+It also includes an interactive program that allows multiple users to draw circles on the same canvas.
-It can be used to measure network performance of a Wi-Fi network or cellular network.